Page last updated: 13 July 2025

 When is the best time to visit Indonesia?

-- December is the most popular time to visit Indonesia with the highest number of visitors totalling 1.14 million in 2023, driven by the Christmas and New Year holiday season.
+- December is the most popular time to visit Indonesia, with 1.14 million international visitors in 2024, driven by the Christmas and New Year holiday season.

-- August 2023 recorded 1.13 million visitors, due to Indonesia’s Independence Day celebrations and the favourable weather, making it a prime time for travel.
+- August recorded 1.13 million visitors, buoyed by Independence Day celebrations and favourable weather.

-- July 2023 had 1.12 million visitors, as the summer holidays in many countries brought an influx of tourists to Indonesia’s beaches and cultural attractions.
+- July saw 1.12 million arrivals, as summer holidays in many source markets brought tourists to Indonesia’s beaches and cultural attractions.

 How popular is Indonesia as a tourist destination?

-Indonesia Travel Statistics – International & Domestic Tourism
+Indonesia Tourism Statistics – International & Domestic 2024

-In 2022, domestic travellers accounted for 734 million tourists, making up 99% of the total tourists while international tourists amounted to 5.89 million.
+In 2024, domestic travellers accounted for 1.02 billion tourists, making up 98.7% of the total, while international tourists numbered 13.90 million, for a combined total of 1.03 billion.

 - Indonesia welcomed a combined total of 738 million international and domestic tourists in 2019.